 - As highlighted before, Logistics Management is a small part of Supply Chain Management, whereas Supply Chain Management is a new and modern concept.

-- Another key difference between LM and SCM is in terms of the software they use to optimise the process.
-LM includes traditional TMS (Transport Management Systems), WMS (Warehouse Management System), and software to track Inventory.
-SCM, on the other hand, involves a range of IoT solutions and software like ERP (Enterprise Resource Planning), Radio Frequency Identification for tracking, CRM software, and Big Data Analytics among others.
+- Another key difference between Logistics and Supply Chain Management is the software they use to optimize the process.
+The logistics process includes traditional TMS (Transport Management Systems), WMS (Warehouse Management System), and software to track inventory.
+Supply Chain, on the other hand, involves a range of IoT solutions and software like ERP (Enterprise Resource Planning), Radio Frequency Identification for tracking, CRM software, and Big Data Analytics among others.

-These seven points are some of the crucial differences between SCM and LM.
-In recent years, both Supply Chain Management and Logistics Managements have grown leaps and bounds.
+These points are some of the crucial differences between Supply Chain Management and Logistics Management.
+Both Supply Chain Management and Logistics Management have grown leaps and bounds in recent years.
 A symbiotic relationship exists between the two, as they complement each other for the effective and efficient distribution of goods and services.

 IIM Udaipur’s blog on What is the difference between Logistics and Supply Chain Management

 Michigan State University’s article on Is Logistics the Same as Supply Chain Management?

 CAF Worldwide’s blog on What’s the Difference Between Logistics and Supply Chain Management?